Build a wētā motel

 5 star wētā motel

-It has been designed by Victoria University of Wellington entomologist Professor George Gibbs, who has given permission for the Department of Conservation to distribute it.
+It was designed by Victoria University of Wellington entomologist Professor George Gibbs, who has given permission for the Department of Conservation to distribute it.

-- Entrance tunnel holes should be 18 mm or slightly less in size to stop mice (10 mm is too small), and quite long and sloping down from the top or the side.
+- Make entrance tunnel holes 18 mm or slightly smaller to stop mice (10 mm is too small).

-- Wētā prefer motels without windows but they will live in motels with windows as long as their gallery is deep.
+- Wētā prefer motels without windows, but will live in motels with windows as long as their gallery is deep.